GDPR for CIOs: Why it’s important and what you need to do

 In line with the “Privacy by Design” obligation, organisations will need to undertake Data Protection Impact Assessments (DPIAs) to ensure you are complying with data protection obligations and meeting individuals’ expectations of privacy.
 A DPIA is a risk management tool which allows organisations to identify and fix data protection problems in the early stages of a project before they cause damage – both to individuals and the organisation involved.
 When carrying a DPIA you should document:

-- what kind of personal information will be collected;
+- what kind of personal information will you collect;

-- how and why it can be shared; and
+- how and why it can you share it; and

-- how it will be protected from inappropriate disclosure at each step
+- how it will you protect it from inappropriate disclosure at each step

 According to the GDPR, a DPIA should be carried out where “processing operations are likely to result in a high risk to the rights and freedoms of natural persons by virtue of their nature, scope, context and purpose”.